Configuring Phase Noise

 Sweep Type - Selects from Log Frequency or Segment Sweep.

-XCORR Gain Indicator - Enable the XCORR Gain Indicator.
+XCORR Gain Indicator - Enable the Cross Correlation Gain Indicator.
 The Gain Indicator is a dark area which is located below the measurement trace.
 It shows the noise floor level which is reduced by the cross correlation technique.
 Increasing the number of cross correlation reduces this level.

 Carrier Frequency - Sets the carrier frequency.
 The range of the phase noise measurement is determined by the start/stop offset frequency which is relative to the carrier frequency.

 Enable Search - Search the carrier frequency automatically.
 This feature is not available in Residual and External mixer measurement.
-Specify the carrier frequency manually.
+When this feature does not work properly or wants to specify the frequency by yourself, disable this feature and click Manual Search...

 Enable Pulse - This feature is available with S96325B Pulsed-RF measurements for SSA-X Signal Source Analyzer.